ParvSeth06/WiDS-Project--Into-The-Realm-Of-Neural-Networks/Week2/README.md

 You do not need to enrol for the course, you can audit all the content for free.

 <img src="../misc/coursera_audit.png" width="70%" height="70%"></img>
 *Upon pressing the Enroll for Free button, you will see this popup.
-Click on the "Audit" hyperlink near the bottom, underlined in red*
+Click on the "Audit" hyperlink near the bottom, below the continue button*